Party Roles and Composition in DnD 5e

 Knowledge

 Knowledge characters know facts about the things your party encounters.
 In D&D, having a successful roll in a knowledge skill allows you to ask the DM for hints.
-Usually requires a good Intelligence stat, but can also be achieved with proficiency or expertise in knowledge skills.
+This usually requires a good Intelligence stat, but proficiency or expertise in knowledge skills can work as well.

 Is a Knowledge Character Fun?